Rio de Janeiro Metro: History

-In 2003 Siqueira Campos Station in Copacabana was inaugurated.
-Cantagalo Station beyond Siqueira Campos was due to be completed in March 2006 but owing to financial problems the opening date was postponed to 15 December.
+In 2002, Siqueira Campos Station in Copacabana was inaugurated.
+In 2004, the metro started operating on Sundays.
+Cantagalo Station beyond Siqueira Campos was due to be completed in March 2006, but owing to financial problems, the opening date was postponed to 15 December.
 This was again postponed and the final opening took place in February 2007.
-At the same time construction began on the subway extension to General Osório station in Ipanema.
-This was opened in December 2009.
+Estácio Station was briefly renamed Estácio/RioCidadeNova in 2007 as part of a partnership with a nearby convention centre.